 Douglas B. Holt: President, Cultural Strategy Group.
 Former marketing professor, Harvard and Oxford, currently working to bring brand strategy to environment and social justice oriented social movement organizations.
 Dr. Holt’s academic research focuses on the sociology of consumption; his management research develops a socio-cultural approach to branding (How Brands Become Icons: The Principles of Cultural Branding) and innovation (Cultural Strategy: How Innovative Ideologies Build Extraordinary Brands).

 Becca B.R.
-Jablonski: Special Assistant Professor of Food Systems and Regional Economics, CSU.
+Jablonski: Assistant Professor and Food Systems Extension Economist, CSU.
 Dr. Jablonski’s research focuses on processes of rural and regional development, identifying strategies to support entrepreneurship, improve agribusiness performance and enhance regional food systems.
 She is particularly interested in assessing the long-term economic and social impacts of food system initiatives to participating farmers, supply chain participants, and rural/regional economies.

 Jennifer Keahey: Assistant Professor, School of Social & Behavioral Sciences, Arizona State University.
 Dr. Keahey studies the social, environmental, and economic dimensions of alternative production and trade networks engaging participatory methods to help realize sustainable development in a global era.
 Most recently, she conducted fieldwork in South Africa’s rooibos tea sector, working with scholars, practitioners, and small-scale farmers to co-develop an integrated ‘participatory commodity networking’ approach to fair trade research and producer support.

-John Lindenbaum: Special Adjunct Instructor, CSU.
+John Lindenbaum: Special Assistant Professor, CSU.
 Dr. Lindenbaum (A.B.
 Princeton University, Ph.D.
-UC-Berkeley) teaches Cultural Geography and the Geography of Commodities at Colorado State.
+UC-Berkeley) teaches Cultural Geography, the Geography of Commodities and Urban Geography at Colorado State.
 Dr. Lindenbaum’s academic research explores the production of new meanings and subjectivities through decommodification in U.S. food banks.
-Dr. Lindenbaum has published articles in Cultural Geographies and Geoforum.
+Dr. Lindenbaum has published articles in Antipode, Cultural Geographies and Geoforum.

 Mary Littrell: Professor Emeritus and former Department Head of Design and Merchandising, CSU.
 Dr. Littrell is an expert on corporate social responsibility and alternative trade organizations.
 Her research focuses on artisan enterprise sustainability and fair trade.
 She is co-author of the path breaking book Social Responsibility in the Global Market: Fair Trade of Cultural Products and of Artisans and Fair Trade: Crafting Development.
 Her fair trade research focuses on India and Guatemala.